Can Dogs Eat Pancakes?

 opens in a new tabPancakes: nutritious facts

 Despite their tasty profile, pancakes unfortunately aren’t the most nutritious.
-A traditional pancake is made of refined flour, butter or oils and is often topped with syrup – comforting but maybe not the healthiest.
-While there are alternative recipes made of bananas and oats – generally, pancakes are best saved for a traditional treat before Lent or for a Saturday brunch.
+A traditional pancake is made from flour, eggs, milk and butter (or oil), which are generally safe for dogs in small amounts.
+However, they are high in fat and can be high in sugar and processed ingredients which while comforting for us, are not the healthiest for our pups.
+While there are alternative recipes made of bananas and oats – generally, pancakes are best saved for a an occasional treat before Lent or for a Saturday brunch.

 Can dogs eat pancakes?

 The short answer: it depends.
-If you are plating up pancakes for the family on Shrove Tuesday and your dog is giving you those longing eyes, it can be safe to include them in the tradition.
+If you are plating up pancakes for the family on Shrove Tuesday and your dog is giving you those longing eyes, it can be safe to include them in the tradition in moderation, but pet parents should be cautious of ingredients and toppings.
+While the basic ingredients of pancakes aren’t toxic, some variations can be harmful.

 “Unless your dog has a dietary intolerance or an allergy, serving a plain pancake in moderation shouldn’t cause them any harm,” says Dr Kate McCrossan, a veterinary surgeon practising in Northern Ireland.